pinechain/flappy-dot/flappydot-docs/backlog.md

 - ~~Detect when the character collides with the floor or obstacles, and reset the game when a collision occurs.~~
 - Add a basic game-over screen to display the player’s score.
-	- Change to DYING state
+	- ~~Change to DYING state~~
-		- HUD animation for game over takes place
+		- ~~HUD animation for game over takes place~~
-		- Character ignores input from player
+		- ~~Character ignores input from player~~

 - Accumulate one point for each obstacle that the player passes.
 Display the score.
 	- Use the EventBus + Event architecture

-- Add some background art!
+- ~~Add some background art!
 Try layering the background and scrolling at a different rate to the foreground obstacles.
-This is called Parallax scrolling.
+This is called Parallax scrolling.~~

 - Add some sounds that will play each time the player gains a point, and when the player loses.

+EVENT LIBRARY IS BROKEN, FIX IT BEFORE EVERYTHING ELSE Also, keep working on score/hud

 --------------------------------------------